muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

           <li>Added the <a href="/Develop/References/CICInterface/Clova.md#Help">Clova.Help</a> directive message</li>
           <li>Added the <a href="/Develop/References/CICInterface/DeviceControl.md#LaunchApp">DeviceControl.LaunchApp</a> directive message</li>
           <li>Added the TextRecognizer namespace and the <a href="/Develop/References/CICInterface/TextRecognizer.md">TextRecognizer.Recognize</a> event message</li>
-          <li>Updated content on CIAPI: Added status codes for the request and response header, and applied the format of the REST APreference to the document</li>
+          <li>Updated content on CIC API: Added status codes for the request and response header, and applied the format of the REST APreference to the document</li>
         </ul>
       </td>
     </tr>